romyhsb/romyhsb/README.md

 ## 🚀 What I'm Currently Up To:
 - 🌱 **Learning**: I'm currently enhancing my machine learning skills at **Bangkit Academy**, where I'm diving deep into model building, algorithms, and real-world applications of AI.
 - 🤖 **Exploring**: I am also an assistant lecturer in Natural Language Processing, making sense of the connection between human languages and artificial intelligence.
-- 💡 **Expanding**: My knowledge in data science, statistics, and how math powers intelligent systems.

 ---